 How to Guard Break correctly in For Honor

-A Guard Break is performed by hitting Square on PS4 and X on Xbox One, and it essentially lashes out (usually with a kick) to break the enemy’s concentration.
+A Guard Break is performed by hitting Square on PS4 and X on Xbox One, and it lashes out with a kick to break the enemy’s concentration.
 If you hit the Guard Break button again after your kick connects you’ll then let loose with a tackle or a throw that’ll send the enemy to the floor, and you’ll have more than enough time to deliver a blow to them while they’re getting up from that humiliation.

 The Guard Break counter is covered in For Honor’s ‘Advanced Practice’ tutorial, but as the video from YouTube user Aeon Amadi above shows, the Advanced Practice tutorial actually is rather poorly phrased and doesn’t really tell you how to properly use this feature of For Honor.